plin0022/Start-Kit/README.md

 preprocess_time_limit = '100000'

-# The plan time limit
+# The plan time limit (no time limit for each step in PTFO)
 plan_time_limit = '1000'